microsoft/NativeKeras/README.md

 * Torch's Tensor library: it is installed via vcpkg, but the dll is needed at runtime.

 To hook them up, without changing any project settings:
 * Torch's Tensor library: Copy the result folder of __MAKE_INSTALL__ under the nativekeras solution, renaming it to __th7__.
+Alternatively, the content can be copied from the various subfolders of __vcpkg/installed__.
 The target directory contains three folders:
    * bin - the dll
    * include - the header files (contains a single directory called __TH7__)
    * lib - TH.lib